 Despite the increase in accessibility guidelines and legislation in recent years, companies worldwide are still failing to meet minimum requirements.
 2022 evaluations by WebAIM conclude that 96.8% of homepages fail to comply with the Web Content Accessibility Guidelines (WCAG).

 With this in mind, it is essential that all businesses, including commercial companies, educational institutions, non-profit organizations, and governmental bodies, are aware of the national and international guidelines that apply to them.
 Particular attention should be given to developing a thorough understanding of the Web Content Accessibility Guidelines (WCAG) and ensuring compliance.

 Ready to Embrace Accessibility?

 You should be!
 Aside from the financial, ethical, and legal advantages, there’s also a significant feel-good factor associated with inclusivity that boosts morale across an organization.

-Installations of the Recite Me toolbar onto third-party websites support millions of web users.
+Installations of the Recite Me accessibility toolbar onto third-party websites support millions of web users.
 Our most recent 12-month stats show that:

 - Over 4 million people used our toolbar

 - Over 23 million web pages were accessed

 - Individual styling features were activated over 5.1 million times